Data Protection Centre/Microsoft 365/Microsoft 365 Retention Policy and Retention Label: A Complete Guide

 • Mark the content as a record in the label settings, and always have proof of disposition when the content is deleted at the end of its retention period

-To compare retention capabilities for retention policies and retention labels, refer to the comprehensive table provided by Microsoft.
+To compare retention capabilities of retention policies and retention labels and determine appropriate use cases, refer to Microsoft’s comprehensive comparison table.

 4. How to create and apply Microsoft 365 retention labels